httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 : Structured Fields Integers can have at most 15 digits; larger values will not be able to be represented in them.

 IPv6 Literals:
-: Fields whose values can contain IPv6 literal addresses (such as CDN-Loop, Host, and Origin) are not compatible when those values are parsed as Structured Fields Tokens, because the brackets used to delimit them are not allowed in Tokens.
+: Fields whose values contain IPv6 literal addresses (such as CDN-Loop, Host, and Origin) are not able to be represented as Structured Fields Tokens, because the brackets used to delimit them are not allowed in Tokens.

 Empty Field Values:
 : Empty and whitespace-only field values are considered errors in Structured Fields.
 For compatible fields, an empty field indicates that the field should be silently ignored.

 Alt-Svc:
-: Some ALPN tokens (e.g., `h3-Q43`) do not conform to key's syntax.
+: Some ALPN tokens (e.g., `h3-Q43`) do not conform to key's syntax, and therefore cannot be represented as a Token.
 Since the final version of HTTP/3 uses the `h3` token, this shouldn't be a long-term issue, although future tokens may again violate this assumption.

 Content-Length:
-: Content-Length is defined as a List because it is not uncommon for implementations to mistakenly send multiple values.
+: Note that Content-Length is defined as a List because it is not uncommon for implementations to mistakenly send multiple values.
 See {{Section 8.6 of HTTP}} for handling requirements.

 Retry-After:
-: Only the delta-seconds form of Retry-After is supported; a Retry-After value containing a http-date will need to be either converted into delta-seconds or represented as a raw value.
+: Only the delta-seconds form of Retry-After can be represented; a Retry-After value containing a http-date will need to be either converted into delta-seconds to be conveyed as a Structured Field Value.

 # Mapped Fields {#mapped}